toth2000/alertWave/readme.md

 - Ensure that you set up the necessary environment variables for each microservice.
 Refer to the `.env.example` files in each microservice folder for guidance.
 - Visit https://www.alphavantage.co/ to generate API key to get stock market details

+## API Documentation

+Explore the full capabilities of the AlertWave API by referring to our comprehensive [API Documentation](https://documenter.getpostman.com/view/19488087/2s9YJhvekV).
+Whether you're integrating AlertWave into your application, developing additional features, or simply curious about how our API works, this documentation provides clear and detailed insights into each endpoint.
+Get started with authentication, manage stock subscriptions, and understand the intricacies of our notification system.
+If you have any questions or need assistance, feel free to reach out!

 ## Usage

 1. **Authentication:**